 Report | State of the World

 The Early Warning Project uses patterns from past instances of mass killing to forecast when and where new mass killing episodes are most likely to happen in the future.
 Each year we update our list of countries experiencing state- and nonstate-led mass killing.
-The following report compiles our determinations for new and ongoing mass killings in 2021.
+The purpose of tracking onsets and terminations is to inform our annual Statistical Risk Assessment.
+The following report compiles our determinations for new and ongoing mass killings in 2022.

-For the first time since 2016, two new mass killing episodes began in 2021, according to the latest review by the Early Warning Project.
-There is a historically high number of ongoing mass killings: 21 separate episodes as of the end of 2021, perpetrated by 12 states and nine nonstate groups, in 15 countries.
+No new mass killing episodes began in 2022, according to the latest review by the Early Warning Project.
+This good news, however, is tempered by the high number of ongoing mass killings: 20 separate episodes as of the end of 2022 perpetrated by eight states and nine nonstate groups in 14 countries.

 How we determine when mass killings begin and end

-To determine onsets and terminations, we draw on any publicly available datasets, reports of international organizations, governments, and NGOs (e.g., United Nations [UN], US government, Human Rights Watch, International Crisis Group), and media reports.
+To determine onsets and terminations, we draw on publicly available datasets, reports of international organizations, governments, and NGOs, and media reports.
 We also sometimes call on experts to assist in our determinations when the data are inconclusive.
 When in doubt, we presume that the status quo persists—i.e., no new mass killing has begun, or, in ongoing episodes, the mass killing continues.

 Mass killings include, but are not limited to, policies that intentionally kill civilians en masse (e.g., military strategies that intentionally target civilians, mass execution of a specific group) and policies that knowingly result in widespread death (e.g., mass starvation, confiscation of health care supplies, forced relocation).
 In general, unrelated executions of individuals or the accidental killing of civilians in war (“collateral damage”) will not be considered a mass killing.
 If an armed group is engaged in multiple campaigns that systematically kill civilians (e.g., in different geographic areas, or targeted against separate civilian groups), those fatalities will be counted toward separate potential onsets.

-First, this report only assesses mass killings that took place through the end of 2021.
-The current conflict in Ukraine began in February 2022.
-Second, as we explained in a 2015 blog post, our project’s definition of mass killing excludes situations in which one country’s armed forces attack civilians in another country’s territory (i.e., interstate conflicts, such as Russia’s invasion of Ukraine).
+The Early Warning Project’s definition of mass killing excludes situations in which one country’s armed forces attack civilians in another country’s territory (i.e., interstate conflicts, such as Russia’s invasion of Ukraine).
 The only exceptions to this rule are situations where we can document substantial and close operational coordination between the foreign military and the state government in killing operations.
-This decision does not involve a value judgment about the moral or practical significance of atrocities perpetrated during wars between states, foreign occupations, and other international military operations, only a pragmatic judgment about what we are able to forecast reliably.
+The decision to exclude interstate mass killing does not involve a value judgment about the moral or practical significance of atrocities perpetrated during wars between states, foreign occupations, and other international military operations, only a pragmatic judgment about what we are able to forecast more reliably.

 Ongoing State-Led Mass Killings

-The following countries were experiencing ongoing episodes of state-led mass killing as of the end of 2021.
+The following countries were experiencing ongoing episodes of state-led mass killing as of the end of 2022.
 More details on all ongoing mass killings can be found on our website.
-As noted in the definition, mass killings are ongoing as long as there are at least 100 civilians killed per year as part of the episode.
+As noted in the definition, mass killings are considered ongoing until we record three consecutive years in which fewer than 100 civilians were killed as part of the episode.
 The names of the targeted communities and year of onset are in parentheses: